 eToro is able to offer commission-free trading of real stocks because of the presence of other types of revenue, such as withdrawal fees, spreads, and other costs such as rollover or conversion fees that are charged on assets other than the stock market.

-In other words, eToro, like all other brokers offering this service, uses the absence of commissions as an advertising lever to attract customers and convince them to sign up.
+Although eToro does not make money directly from buying and selling stocks, it does manage to generate revenue indirectly from other sources. eToro uses the absence of commissions as an advertising lever to attract customers and convince them to sign up.

 What is the eToro revenue?